Manchester College Historic District

-Manchester College Historic District is a national historic district located at North Manchester, Wabash County, Indiana.
-It encompasses three contributing buildings and one contributing object on the campus of Manchester University.
+Manchester College Historic District was a national historic district located at North Manchester, Wabash County, Indiana.
+It encompassed three contributing buildings and one contributing object on the campus of Manchester University.
 They are the Administration Building, Ikenberry Hall, and Oakwood Hall.
-The Administration Building consists of the 2 1/2-story, Second Empire style Baumgerdner Hall (1889); 2 1/2-story, Second Empire style, Bible School (1895); with the Tudor Revival style connecting the two older buildings (1920-1921).
-The Administration Building consists of a four-story central tower with three-story flanking wings.
+The Administration Building consists of the 2 1/2-story, Second Empire style Baumgerdner Hall (1889); 2 1/2-story, Second Empire style, Bible School (1895); with the Tudor Revival style connecting the two older buildings (1920–1921).
+The Administration Building consisted of a four-story central tower with three-story flanking wings.
 Oakwood Hall, originally the Women's Dormitory, was built in 1898 with an addition built in 1916 and a Bungalow / American Craftsman style addition in 1926.
-Ikenberry Hall, originally the Men's Dormitory, was built in 1906, and is a 3 1/2-story, Classical Revival style orange brick building.
-The district also includes the two-tier, cast iron college fountain (1924).
+Ikenberry Hall, originally the Men's Dormitory, was built in 1906, and was a 3 1/2-story, Classical Revival style orange brick building.
+The district also included the two-tier, cast iron college fountain (1924).

-It was listed on the National Register of Historic Places in 1990.
+It was listed on the National Register of Historic Places in 1990, and was delisted in 2023.